Death Capital in the Public Service

 How to apply for death benefit?

-The grievor's dependants must make an application to the grievor's community or employer institution at the time of his or her death.
+The grievor's successors must apply to the grievor's community or employer institution at the time of his or her death.

-If the employee was seconded to the territorial public service, the death benefit application must be submitted to the community or institution of secondment.
+If the staff member was seconded to the territorial civil service, the request for death benefit must be submitted to the local authority or the secondment institution.

-If the employee was seconded to serve in an elected public service or union mandate, the death benefit application must be made to the employee's home community or institution.
+If the employee was seconded to serve in an elective public service or union mandate, the request for death benefit must be made to the employee's home community or institution.

 The employer's administration indicates to the beneficiaries the supporting documents to be provided according to their situation.